 Union Army Officer in Western Virginia

 When the American Civil War began, Rosecrans first served as a drillmaster for the “Marion Rifles.”
 Soon thereafter, he developed the engineering plans for Camp Dennison, near Cincinnati.
 On June 7, 1861, Rosecrans received a commission as a colonel of the Twenty-third Regiment, Ohio Volunteer Infantry.
-Serving under General George McClellan in western Virginia, the War Department quickly commissioned Rosecrans as brigadier general in the volunteer army May 16, 1861.
+Serving under General George McClellan in western Virginia, the War Department quickly commissioned Rosecrans as brigadier general in the volunteer army on May 16, 1861.

-Less than two months later, Rosecrans played a pivotal role in defeating Confederate forces at the Battle of Rich Mountain (July 11, 1861), one of the first Federal victories in the war.
-McClellan received the credit for securing western Virginia for the Union and President Lincoln summoned him to Washington to command the Division of the Potomac, leaving Rosecrans in charge in western Virginia.
+Less than two months later, Rosecrans played a pivotal role in defeating Confederate forces at the Battle of Rich Mountain (July 11, 1861), one of the first federal victories in the war.
+McClellan received the credit for securing western Virginia for the Union and President Abraham Lincoln summoned him to Washington to command the Division of the Potomac, leaving Rosecrans in charge in western Virginia.
 In March 1862, the War Department transferred Rosecrans’ department to the Mountain Department led by John C. Frémont.
 The change left Rosecrans without a command.
-The army ordered Rosecrans to Washington, DC, where his views clashed with Secretary of War Edwin Stanton, fostering ill feelings that would haunt Rosecrans later in the war.
+The army ordered Rosecrans to Washington, DC, where he clashed with Secretary of War Edwin Stanton, fostering ill feelings that would haunt Rosecrans later in the war.